Vjimenez-vasquez/VicRcodes-mutation_times/README.md

 # VicRCodes - mutation_times![lambda_spike](https://user-images.githubusercontent.com/89874227/174873913-22ef4978-25d2-4863-beab-bdb94d50b102.png)
 ## Description
 "mutation_times" generates an intractive temporal visualization of aminoacid mutations, allowing the user to track for specific and even the discovery and identification of new mutational patterns in every coding region identified by NEXTCLADE.
-It only requires both nextclade and GISAID outputs merged as single data.
+It only requires both NEXTCLADE and GISAID outputs merged as single data.

 ## Usage
 ```r